Kandem LBL Red Bakelite Desk Lamp model 03 14.3

 The first “design classics” of the company were desk lamps model 656 and model 679 designed by Marianne Brandt (1893-1983) and Hin Bredendieck (1904-1995) in 1928.
 Brandt became head of the metal workshop in Bauhaus in 1928.
 Kandem sold 50,000 lamps in just a few years.
 At the Bauhaus metalworking workshop, Brandt worked with Christian Dell, Hans Przyrembel, and Wilhelm Wagenfeld.
 The also popular model 937 was designed by Heinrich Siegfried Bormann.

 Those who decided to initiate cooperation between the Bauhaus Dessau and K & M from 1928 to 1933 are unknown.
 Walter Gropius, Hannes Meyer and Ludwig Mies van der Rohe were the directors at that time.
-In these five years, at least 25 luminaire models have been created.
+In these five years, at least 25 luminary models have been created.
 Many models designed by the Bauhaus designers were manufactured and distributed until at least 1939, partly in slightly modified form.

 World War II

-During the period under the Nazi regime the company was nationalized and became one of the leaders in the production of household appliances.
+During the period under the Nazi regime the company was nationalised and became one of the leaders in the production of household appliances.
 During World War II Kandem produced mainly large headlights to track down bombers.

-Mostly women, foreign and forced laborers worked in the factory at the time of liberation by American troops in April 1945.
+Mostly women, foreign and forced labourers worked in the factory at the time of liberation by American troops in April 1945.
 The factory equipment was partial dismantled at the end of 1945 and goes to the Soviet Union as a reparation service.
 Production continued under Russian direction.

 In 1948 was the repurchase of the company and founding of the state-owned company Leipziger Lichttechnische Spezialfabrik (VEB Lelifa).
 VEB: Volkseigener Betrieb.
 German for people-owned enterprise.